douglas86/task17-Updated/README.md

 Next steps:
-Create a delete button next to the item from express This delete button will delete the item in question
+Getting the formatting right in app.json file